 The second stop on the Golden Circle is Geysir geothermal area, made famous by the temperamental geysers blasting water high into the air.
 The furious pressure which drives them boils deep below the surface, making these explosions thrilling to behold.
 While Geysir itself is dormant after nearly 10,000 years of activity, Strokkur erupts every 10 minutes or so, shooting water as high as 40 m (131 ft).

 Also, there are more than 30 other hot springs, bubbling mud pots, and steaming vents here.
-Stroll the entire area to see how the water streams over the rocks and how the minerals therein make beautiful colours!
+Stroll the entire area to see how the water streams over the rocks, and the minerals make beautiful colors!

-At Gullfoss waterfall, you can view the power of the water from glacial runoff as it shoots down the river, tumbles over the two-tiered falls and crashes into the canyon below.
-The energy of the river has made it a popular spot for white water rafting a little further down from the waterfall.
-You can feel the thunder in your fingers and toes as you make your way along the walking path to the waterfall where you can admire its power from up close.
+At Gullfoss waterfall, you can view the power of the water from glacial runoff as it shoots down the river, tumbles over the two-tiered falls, and crashes into the canyon below.
+The river's energy has made it a popular spot for white water rafting a little further down from the waterfall.
+You can feel the thunder in your fingers and toes as you make your way along the walking path to the waterfall, where you can admire its power from up close.

-If snowmobiling is what you'd like to do today, then your snowmobile tour will take place on Langjökull glacier, after your visit to Gullfoss waterfall.
+If snowmobiling is what you'd like to do today, then your snowmobile tour will take place on Langjökull glacier after visiting Gullfoss waterfall.

-Please note that if you have arranged additional activities with your Golden Circle tour, such as snorkelling, horseback riding or snowmobiling, your visit to the Blue Lagoon will be scheduled on your arrival or departure day instead, so you will have time to take full advantage of its restorative powers.
+Please note that if you have arranged additional activities with your Golden Circle tour, such as snorkeling, horseback riding, or snowmobiling, your visit to the Blue Lagoon will be scheduled on your arrival or departure day instead.
 The Lagoon is world-famous for its healing, mineral-rich waters - This is not a place you want to rush.